 Depression often comes on gradually.
 The first step to feeling better is getting appropriate help.
 If you or your family think that you may be depressed, discuss this with your GP or nurse.
 They will be able to tell you about the different treatments that can help.

 Counselling or talking therapies can help you to express your emotions and clarify your feelings about what’s happening in your life.
 Trained counsellors, clinical psychologists and psychiatrists all deal with talking therapies.
 For some people they can be as effective as antidepressants or sedatives.

-There are different types of talking therapy, available for our patients, their families and carers.
-To find out more about the Counselling & Support Service, click here
+There are different types of talking therapy, available for our patients and those important to them.
+To find out more about the Counselling & Support Service click here

 Medicines for depression

 Your doctor may prescribe an antidepressant to help lift your mood.
 Antidepressants work slowly, so you won’t usually notice any improvement in your symptoms for a few weeks.
 Your doctor may have to try more than one drug to find the one that suits you best.